 You’ll often find front mesh-lined pockets that will reduce the weight of the shorts while providing venting when you build up body heat.

 Consider Your Unique Style and Activity Level

-If you are going to be doing a bit more than hiking, such as canoeing or fishing or even climbing, then take those activities into consideration when selecting shorts.
+If you are doing a bit more than hiking, such as canoeing, fishing, or even climbing, consider those activities when selecting shorts.
 For example:

-- When kayaking you are going to want the lightest shorts possible so they dry quickly if you get dunked.
-You’ll also want pockets to have a zipper so your keys don’t end up in the bottom of the river.
+- When kayaking, you will want the lightest shorts possible, so they dry quickly if you get dunked.
+You’ll also want pockets to have a zipper so your keys don’t end up at the bottom of the river.

-- If your hike includes some technical climbs or a bit of bouldering, hiking shorts with a gusseted crotch like Outdoor Research’s Ferrosi Hiking Shorts are a true gift.
-You’ll be able to stretch and crawl and climb without pulling from your shorts.
+- If your hike includes some technical climbs or a bit of bouldering, tough hiking shorts with a gusseted crotch like Kuhl Renegade Men’s Hiking Shorts are a true gift.
+You’ll be able to stretch, crawl, and climb without pulling from your shorts.

 What Fabrics are Best for Hiking Shorts in the Hot Weather?

 Nylon and Polyester are the best fabrics for summer hiking shorts.
 Both fabrics are lightweight and stretch, which means you will be comfortable on the trail.
 When blended with small amounts of Spandex, you have the perfect shorts for an active day.
 Quality hiking shorts can also find durability to withstand the rigors of the trail in both fabrics.

 You’ll find a lot of apparel in department stores that look just like these top hiking shorts.
 But when you check the fabric content label, they have a lot of cottons.
 For casual walks and wearing around town, these shorts are perfect.
 Cotton is a wonderfully soft and breathable fabric.